aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-text/seach-and-get-text-from-pdf/_index.md

 ---
-title: Search and Get Text from Pages of PDF Document | C#
+title: Search and Get Text from Pages of PDF Document with C#
 linktitle: Search and Get Text
 type: docs
 weight: 60
 url: /net/search-and-get-text-from-pdf/
 description: This article explains how to use various tools to search and get a text from PDF docs.
 We can search with regular expression from particular or whole pages.
-lastmod: "2021-06-05"
+lastmod: "2021-09-03"
 sitemap:
-    changefreq: "weekly"
+    changefreq: "monthly"
     priority: 0.7
 ---